How can you make sure that your project is going to be successful and deliver value? Discovery can help.

 Are the tools you use holding your business back?

-How investing in the right software and systems can transform your business.
+Learn why investing in the right software and systems transforms your business.

-- Netflix was founded in 1997, offering DVD-by-mail.
-In 1999, it introduced a subscription-based online service.
-The company closed the 2016 fiscal year with 93.8 million subscribers worldwide, up nearly 20 million from the previous year.
-Total revenue for 2017 is expected to be $8.83bn.
+- Closed the 2016 fiscal year with 93.8 million subscribers worldwide, up nearly 20 million from the previous year.
+Total revenue for 2017 was expected to be $8.83bn.

-- Despite its dominance in the space, Netflix is investing close to $1bn this year in technology and development – an increase of 109% on its technology and development spend in 2014.
+- Invested close to $1bn in 2017 in technology and development – an increase of 109% on its technology and development spend in 2014.

-Now, the chances are you’re not operating a multi-billion dollar business, but the need to invest in the right tools in order to remain relevant and competitive, is no less vital; and of course, investing in the wrong tools, can be just as detrimental as not investing at all.
+The need to invest in the right tools in order to remain relevant and competitive, is essential.
+Regardless of company size, industry, or product/service offering.
+And of course, investing in the wrong tools can be just as detrimental as not investing at all.

 When former Blockbuster CEO Jim W. Keyes joined the company, he famously said: “The Internet is worthless… and we’re getting out of it.”